 - Notify key people of your departure.
 If you have been working with students, clients, or customers, make sure they know in advance when and why you are leaving.
 This is particularly important if you are working with children or people who are unfamiliar with internships.
 Check in with your supervisor on how to best inform people of your pending departure.

 - Make an appointment with your supervisor for a closing interview.
 At this time you will want to review the status of your project(s) and provide supporting electronic and hardcopy files.
 It’s also a perfect opportunity to gain feedback on your performance.
-Also, be sure to remind your supervisor that the FWT evaluation is due to the FWT & CDO by February 21.
+Also, be sure to remind your supervisor when their FWT evaluation is due to the FWT & CDO (see Important Dates).

 - Show appreciation.
 Be sure to thank your supervisor and co-workers.
 Even if it was a difficult experience, it is important to be gracious and to show your gratitude for them hosting you.